antsmartian/lets-build-express/chap04/CHAP04.md

 };
 ```

-Now when our router is created lazily, we are setting up the function named `expressInit` on the Router's stack.
+Now when our router is created lazily, we are setting up the `layer` whose `handle` is `expressInit` on the Router's stack.
 Now we need to make sure, we run this `expressInit` function everytime when a req/res is served.
-We knew from last
+Also note that we
-chapters, we have `Layer` `match` function, which checks if a given path matches the `route`.
-Its time to tweak
+are passing `this` (`app` instance) to the `middleware.init`).
+We knew from last chapters, we have `Layer` `match` function,
-the implementation of `match` a little bit:
+which checks if a given path matches the `route`.
+Its time to tweak the implementation of `match` a little bit:

 ```JavaScript
 Layer.prototype.match = function match(path) {